San Martino, Pisa: History

 Documents from 1067 cite a church of "San Martino in Guazzolongo" (name of the quartiere), belonging to the Augustinian order.
-It was rebuilt in 1331, under the commission of Bonifacio Novello della Gherardesca, who wished to endow a convent a nuns of an Order of Saint Clare.
+It was rebuilt in 1331, under the commission of Bonifacio Novello della Gherardesca, who wished to endow nuns of an Order of Saint Clare a convent.
 From 1395, it was considered "cappella del Santissimo Sacramento".
 The lower façade dates from this epoch, while the superior portion was not completed until 1610.

 Description

 The rectangular shape is typical of Franciscan order churches of its time, such as the contemporary churches of San Francesco and Santa Caterina.
 The remains of a bell-tower are visible.
 The polychrome ceramic baptismpal font is now found in the Museo Nazionale di San Matteo.
 The Marble facade has a copy of the bas relief of San Martino and the poor man attributed to Andrea Pisano; the original is kept inside.